alpenlabs/mosaic-torrent/crates/mosaic-opendal-fuse/README.md

 > [!NOTE]
 > Depending on which service provider you're using, the environment variables that are required may differ.
 See the Rust [OpenDAL crate](https://docs.rs/opendal/latest/opendal/services/struct.S3.html#compatible-services) for more information on supported services and how to configure them.

+> [!NOTE]
+> If you are thinking on sharing the FUSE mount point with docker containers, you may need to tune host `/etc/fuse.conf` adding the `user_allow_other` option.

 Once configured, you can run the following command to mount the filesystem:

 ```sh